Assassin's Creed Unity: Critical reception

-Assassin's Creed Unity received "mixed or average" reviews from critics upon release, according to review aggregator Metacritic.
+Assassin's Creed Unity received "mixed or average" reviews from critics upon release, according to review aggregator website Metacritic.

 Matt Miller from Game Informer gave the game 8/10, praising the detailed environment and architecture, decent voice acting, strategy-required missions, challenging gameplay and well-paced story missions, but criticizing the controls and balance, as well as game-breaking technical issues.
 He also stated that both the navigation system and the combat system still needed to be improved.
 Louise Blain from GamesRadar gave the game 4/5, praising the dense and atmospheric game world, character-focused mission design, overhauled free-running mechanics, in-depth character customization and satisfying combat.
 However, she criticized the game's framerate and poor enemy AI design.

 Chris Carter from Destructoid gave the game 7/10, praising the new movement system, likable lead characters, iconic setting, smooth animation and improved draw distance.
 New additions such as character customization and huge crowds were also praised.
 However, he criticized the predictable story, technical issues, and the mission design of co-op multiplayer, as it is impossible to play some missions solo.
 He stated that "Unity feels like a step back. ...
 It lacks that grand sense of roaming the uncharted seas in Assassin's Creed IV: Black Flag, or even the open-ended feel of the wilderness in Assassin's Creed III, but it's a journey worth taking if you're already into the series."
 Tom Bramwell from Eurogamer gave the game 7/10, praised the setting, rich content, inspiring story and interesting side-missions.
 However, he criticized the over-familiar and unimaginative mission-design, overzealous auto-correct system in the free-running mechanics and the lack of weapon customization.
 He described the game as a "missed opportunity".